pyscal/pyscal/docs/source/pickling.rst

     sys.to_pickle('test_system.npy')

 Thats it!
-The information is saved in the while.
+The information is saved in the file.
 Once again, :func:`~pyscal.pickle.read_systems` can be used to read the System instance.
 Alternatively, a new System can be created and the information can be read in from a file.